 It is our office policy to expect payment at the time of service unless prior arrangements have been made.
 If your insurance company requires a co-payment, we require that to be paid at the time of your visit.
-For your convenience, we accept MasterCard, Visa, Discover, and American Express.
+As of March 1, 2022, we will no longer accept cash payments.
+Payments can be made via debit/credit (including MasterCard, Visa, Discover, and American Express) or check.
 We also offer discounts for services when the charges are paid in full at the time of the visit.
 Please note that this does not apply to co-payments or coinsurance when the remainder of the bill is paid by your health plan.

 Making a Payment Online

 Payments can be made through MyChart for patient or proxy accounts with billing access.
 Please note that only one proxy account may have this access, but please call the office if you feel you should have this billing access but do not.

 To make a payment without this access, you may “Pay as Guest” using the “Make Payment” link below.
 You will need the account number on your statement but will not have access to past payments or balances.

 For balances from Dates of Service before March 31, 2020, please call the office.

 Our practice participates in many health plans, though participation may change without notice.
 Each insurance carrier typically has many different plans so it is the insured’s responsibility to understand their benefits.

 Our practice participates in most health plans